-Dr. John Showalter and the University of Mississippi Medical Center are using Jvion's Acute Myocardial Infarction (AMI) clinical vectors to stop heart attacks.
+This prominent medical center is using Jvion's Acute Myocardial Infarction (AMI) clinical vectors to stop heart attacks are using Jvion's Acute Myocardial Infarction (AMI) clinical vectors to stop heart attacks.
 Jvion's solution is performing almost two times better than stress tests and 20% better than CT coronary angiograms in identifying AMI events in a low risk population within 12 months of discharge.

-Dr. Showalter and his team treat patients who are more likely to smoke, be overweight, and to have had a stroke.
+This provider treats patients who are more likely to smoke, be overweight, and to have had a stroke.
 They are also least likely to exercise or to have health coverage.
 Not surprisingly, heart disease is the leading cause of death in Mississippi.

 Within that group, 75 out of 100 patients are at risk of a heart attack within 12 months.
-Since the implementation of UMMC’s solution, more than 10,000 patients have had more than 50,000 daily predictions automatically rendered through the EHR.
+Since the implementation of the solution, more than 10,000 patients have had more than 50,000 daily predictions automatically rendered through the EHR.